 A benchmark score is the minimum score needed on an ACT subject-area test to indicate a 50% chance of obtaining a B or higher or about a 75% chance of obtaining a C or higher in the corresponding credit-bearing college courses, which include English Composition, Algebra, Social Science, and Biology.
 The benchmark scores are:

 Students Scoring 3 or Higher on College Board AP Tests

 Success on an AP Exam, as determined by The College Board, is defined as an exam score of 3 or higher, which represents the score point that research finds predictive of college success and graduation.
 These findings have held consistent for decades.
 One example of such a study comes from the National Center for Educational Accountability, which found that an AP Exam score, and a score of 3 or higher in particular, is a strong predictor of a student’s ability to persist in college and earn a bachelor’s degree. © 2011 The College Board

 This roster shows all students who earned AP Scholar Awards.
 The AP Program offers several AP Scholar Awards to recognize high school students who have demonstrated college-level achievement through AP courses and exams. © 2011 The College Board.

 Belin and Blank Iowa AP Index

-Every public and nonpublic high school in Iowa that is accredited by the state Department of Education and that administered at least one AP exam in May 2012 was invited to participate in the 2013 AP Index.
+Each year since 2005, the Belin-Blank Center has released the Iowa AP Index to recognize the Top 50 Iowa accredited public and nonpublic high schools for providing Advanced Placement opportunities to Iowa's high school students.
 The Iowa AP Index for a given high school is the ratio of AP exams taken by its students (any grade) divided by the number of its graduating seniors.